-I have been developing a set of minimum requirements for construction contracts.
-Rather than start with a contract and edit madly, I started with a blank sheet of paper and worked out what I needed.
-I decided on ten essentials.
+Back in 2012, as part of my research into how to write a contract in just 500 words, I developed my set of minimum requirements for construction contracts.
+Rather than start with a contract and edit madly, I started with a blank sheet of paper and worked out what I needed… I settled on ten essentials.

 First and foremost you need to know who is involved: the parties.
 Then I followed the advice from letter of intent cases saying it is “trite law” (in the sense of obvious) that a construction contract requires works, time and price to be agreed.
 But when you review time and cost, then you need quality as one of the trio of client needs.

 The aims of a project are often wider than just these three, so I added objectives; and as discussed in ‘Answer your why’, risks.

 But I wanted the contract to be pragmatic and practical – providing remedies without the need to resort to a formal dispute, containing clear procedures to manage change and protecting the parties with limits and exclusions.